mhei/mmc-utils/docs/HOWTO.rst

     ``writeprotect user set <type> <start block> <blocks> <device>`` Set user area write protection.

+    ``csd read <device path>``
+        Print CSD data from <device path>.
+The device path should specify the csd sysfs file directory.

+    ``cid read <device path>``
+        Print CID data from <device path>.
+The device path should specify the cid sysfs file directory.

     ``scr read <device path>``
         Print SCR data from <device path>.
-The device path should specify the scr file directory.
+The device path should specify the scr sysfs file directory.

     ``ffu <image name> <device> [chunk-bytes]``
       Default mode.
 Run Field Firmware Update with `<image name>` on `<device>`. `[chunk-bytes]` is optional and defaults to its max - 512k.
 Should be in decimal bytes and sector aligned.